zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part9.md

 of a morph in the selection of the right alternative.
 The morph strategy is receiving all possible alternatives one by one and is replying by a recommendation statement.
-It follows that the morpher can never instantiate an invalid compisition of fragments.
+It follows that the morpher can never instantiate an invalid composition of fragments.
 The only risk is that the strategy is not properly configured or implemented and may thus recommend improper alternatives.

 ####Code Samples